junjypark/CLEAN/README.md

 **How do I obtain a pairwise distance matrix?**

 We recommend using geodesic distance for mesh surfaces.
-To our knowledge, you may use [Python](https://pypi.org/project/pygeodesic/) or [C++](https://code.google.com/archive/p/geodesic/wikis/ExactGeodesic.wiki) to obtain a pairwise geodesic distance matrix.
+You may use [Python](https://pypi.org/project/pygeodesic/) or [C++](https://code.google.com/archive/p/geodesic/wikis/ExactGeodesic.wiki) to obtain a pairwise geodesic distance matrix.

 <div id='id-q4'/>

 **Is it possible to fit CLEAN separately for two hemispheres and combine results afterwards?**

-Yes, it is necessary to set a brain-wise threshold that controls FWER at the nominal level.
+Yes, it is **necessary** to set a brain-wise threshold that controls FWER at the nominal level.
 Please make sure you specify the same seed and the same number of resamples (`nperm`) for the `Clean()` function.
-Then you may use `combine()` function to get a new threshold.
+Then you may use the `combine()` function to get a new threshold.

 ```R
 Clean.fit.lh=Clean(dataLH, NNmatrixLH, nperm=10000, seed=1)